RJAttwell/RESTful-APIs/RESTfulAPINotes.md

 Creating a Database with Robo 3T:
 - First thing is create data in database.
 - A GUI commonly used with MongoDB is Robo 3T
+- Connect to local host in Studio 3T and you'll be able to see your DBs, collections and documents inside

+GET Articles:
+- app.get(route, function(req, res))

+Server speaks to database and we expose certain parts of our database through APIs for clients (browsers)

+Client can be a web page/browser which would make a GET request and our server will send over the relevant HTML/CSS/JS files to render the web page.

+Can go into POSTMAN and make a POST request after using app.post in the app.js file.

+CREATE:
+- To create and save data inside our MongoDB database:

+    - const <constantName> = new <modelName>({
+        fieldName : fieldData
+    });

+    - <constantName>.save();

+DELETE:
+- app.delete(route, function(req, res));